MiernikA/Programowanie-fizyki/README.md

 # Programowanie-fizyki

-This project demonstrates 2D physics simulations, including soft-body dynamics (a jelly-like structure modeled as a mass-spring system), ramp collisions with rigid bodies, and other physical phenomena.
+This project demonstrates 2D physics simulations.

-The goal is to build a clear, modular, and stylistically consistent codebase — using `pygame.Vector2`, unified class/method naming, and physics-explaining comments.
+The goal is to build a clear, modular, and stylistically consistent codebase — using `pygame.Vector2`.

 Author: Adrian Miernik